(This post has been written by Stephanie Vandenberg, an Australian traveler and freelance writer after a conversation with Jin. )

 Don’t be too friendly

 On the one hand, meeting people while traveling can be an eye opening experience.
-But always be weary when you initially meet others.
+But always be wary when you initially meet others.
 This is especially important when interacting with men.
 Keep your distance physically and stand apart from people.
 Body language can be easily misunderstood.
 Culturally, there may be body language customs you don’t understand.
 Of course we don’t want to discourage you from meeting new and interesting people.
 We’ve both met wonderfully kind and interesting people on our travels.
 But you certainly want to avoid unnecessary misunderstandings or difficult situations.

 Trust your gut feeling